 Treatment: visit your GP.
 A stool test is recommended to get the diagnosis and treatment correct.
 However, the test may be negative in the case of Giardiasis.

-NB: in Scotland it is extremely rare to contract Giardia or Amoebic infection from mountain streams or lochans (small lakes) and fresh-water such as this can usually be drunk untreated well away from any human habitation.
+NB: in Scotland it is extremely rare to contract Giardia or Amoebic infection from mountain streams or lochans, and fresh-water such as this can usually be drunk untreated well away from any human habitation.

 There are other possible types of hazard in water such as blue-green algae and pollution by chemicals.

-Prevention is better than cure, so if the water looks suspect, for example, stagnant, discoloured, covered in a film of growth or has an oily surface, or looks otherwise polluted take the following advice:
+If the water looks suspect - for example, stagnant, discoloured, covered in a film of growth or has an oily surface, or looks otherwise polluted - take the following advice:

 Note: many small streams through areas of boggy ground or peat have an oily covering when slow running.
 This is not human pollution but natural chemical leaching from the peat.
 It is still best to avoid drinking it if possible.